ShayRdev/QuizGame/README.md

 next button is rendered after submit button is clicked

-store all questions as state variables as an array inside of a javascript object
+store all questions as state data as an array inside of a javascript object
     itterate through 10 questions with (for each) as game goes on.

 score is kept in top right corner in div container